Robinpig/Note/docs/CS/Distributed/Raft.md

 ### Terms

+Since Raft cannot assume global clock synchronization, global partial ordering on events is achieved with a monotonically increasing value, known as a *term*.

 Raft divides time into terms of arbitrary length, as shown in Figure 2.
 Terms are numbered with consecutive integers.
 Each term begins with an election, in which one or more candidates attempt to become leader.